jetbrains-academy/rustlings-course/Enums/Enums and Pattern Matching/The Match Operator/task.md

 }
 ```

 The `_` pattern will match any value.
-By putting it after our other arms, the
+When put after our other arms, the
 `_` will match all the possible cases that aren’t specified before it.
 The `()`
 is just the unit value, so nothing will happen in the `_` case.
 As a result, we
 can say that we want to do nothing for all the possible values that we don’t